wordpress minify plugins

 Testing the Merge + Minify + Refresh plugin ⏱️

-After activating this plugin, we tested our home page’s loading times once more:
+After activating the plugin, I tested my home page’s loading times once more and got the following:

-Overall, the results we found during our tests were in line with our expectations.
+Overall, the results I found during my tests were in line with my expectations.
 Each plugin delivered a small increase in performance, but nothing out of the ordinary:

 There are plenty of choices when it comes to WordPress minify plugins, but figuring out which one is right for you can be tricky.